 Research Interests

 My main research interest has been Vladimir Nabokov.
-My dissertation was about the uses of the classical tradition, the reception of Greek and Roman cultures in Russian interwar émigré literature.
-I studied the uses of Greek and Roman sexualities in the creation of modernist high art.
+My dissertation was about the reception of the classical tradition in Russian interwar émigré literature and the uses of Greek and Roman sexualities in the creation of modernist high art, with a specific focus on Nabokov.

 I am fascinated by the ways in which traditions subvert themselves in order to grow and expand.
-Nabokov’s legacy interests me from the point of view of liminality and adaptability, from the standpoint of reparative attitudes to loss of country, culture, and language.
+Nabokov’s legacy interests me from from the standpoint of adaptability and reparative attitudes to loss of country, culture, and language.

-My current research interests include: creative writing, queer theory, reparative knowledge and queer(ed) pedagogy, ethics of power, decolonization of Russian studies, Russian émigré/immigrant culture, classical antiquity, intercultural competence and communication ethics, private and social aspects of queerness and gender-non-conformity, literary genealogies, comparative literature, contemporary Russian art and media.
+My current research interests include: creative writing, queer theory, reparative knowledge and queer(ed) pedagogy, ethics of power, decolonization of Russian studies, Russian émigré and immigrant culture, classical antiquity, intercultural competence and communication ethics, private and social aspects of queerness and gender-non-conformity, literary genealogies, comparative literature, contemporary Russian art and media.

 I am a co-editor, with José Vergara, of a collective volume Reimagining Nabokov: Pedagogies for the 21st Century (Open Access, Amherst College Press, 2022).
 As a contributor to the volume, I write about reparative knowledge and the role of academic discussion and creative assignments in intercommunal repair.